Entry26.png

 Progress, as I’ve come to see, rarely announces itself with fanfare.
 It often shows itself like this—so awkward and unpolished.
 But it always followed intentional steps.

 In that spirit, I thought about my own next steps.
 The funds recovered from Wave Echo Cave had yet to be tallied and I yearned to know how close I was to affording that Legend Lore ritual.
-Would that mean more time with Raph’æl, as he taken ahold of the gems and gold as our treasurer?
-I ignored the tug in my chest.
+Would that mean more time with Raph’æl, as he’s taken ahold of the gems and gold as our treasurer?
+I fought to ignore the tug in my chest.
 Yes, I wanted to remain near him.
-The road constantly seemed to press us close again.
+The road constantly seemed to press us close again and again.
 But I did not want to remain in this image of something clinging and small.
 Only one of those is one I can’t help.

 Either way, he went his own way.
 North of the square.
 Past the Shrine of Luck.